The Only Exercise Equipment Anyone Needs

 The grip is excellent and a real improvement on the original, more basis design.

-Heavyhands was always a really good idea and sound exercise system.
+Heavyhands was always an excellent idea and sound exercise system.

 It never really caught on in the UK, which is a shame.